JackSzwergold/Writing/memories/Creepy Bibliophile Comedian.md

 ***

 While these absences were sporadic, there was a small span of a week or two where literally nobody heard from John at all.
 Which was weird.
+He really didn’t have a job past working in the local liquor store and writing for the newspaper, so him just disappearing like that was unexpected.

+Just as we were all on the edge of thinking something horrible happened to him, he mysteriously showed up at the offices again.

+He sat down at the weekly meeting and let us know what happened.

 ***